It applies to self-hosted installations of MIDAS on Windows-based servers only.

 Once installation is complete, click "Next" to configure your MySQL server:

 Select the "Config Type" most applicable to your server.
-This should either be "Server Machine" in the case that you're installing MySQL on a server where other applications are installed/running, or "Dedicated Machine" in the case that the server you're installing MySQL on is to be dedicated to MySQL only and won't be running any other applications/services.
+This should either be "Server Computer" in the case that you're installing MySQL on a server where other applications are installed/running, or "Dedicated Computer" in the case that the server you're installing MySQL on is to be dedicated to MySQL only and won't be running any other applications/services.

 Click "Next" and you'll then be presented with options to configure MySQL to run as a Windows Service, so that it automatically runs whenever Windows starts: